seductivegeese/new-grad-guide/README.md

 ## 🇨🇦 While you wait for the job start

-- Housing and Relocation
+### Housing and Relocation
-  - _For SF, Bay Area, NYC interns:_ Shit's expensive
-  - Look into what relocation benefits your employer provides.
-They might provide cash, a reimbursable amount, temporary housing, or a mixture!
+If you're planning to move to SF, Bay Area, or NYC, be prepared to pay a lot.
+You're going to be living in some of the most expensive and hottest real estate markets of today.
+You can look into what relocation benefits your employer provides.
+They might provide cash, a reimbursable amount, temporary housing, or a mixture of these benefits.
+They would at least make settling in a bit easier.

-  - Try to actually see the place before you sign a lease.
+You should try to actually see the place before you sign a lease.
 This isn't an internship anymore, you'll be living there for more than four months and you'll want to enjoy the space - a video tour can only do so much.
-  - If you can't make it there though, try to send a friend for a video tour at the least.
+If you can't make it there though, try to send a friend for a video tour at the least.

-  - For companies that offer more than one relocation package, do some relocation calculations to see which one gives you more $$.
+For companies that offer more than one relocation package, do some relocation calculations to see which one gives you more $$.
 For example, some lump sum amounts results in waaay more money than asking the company to ship stuff for you.
 (This is especially applicable if you already live relatively close to the state you're traveling to and if you already have housing secured)

-  - For Seattle(WA) interns who are going to Microsoft, they can also look for places that are close to &quot;connector&quot; stops, which is a free shuttle service provided by MS. Here's a link to a map w/ the stops:[https://www.bing.com/maps/?v=2&amp;cp=47.620098~-122.140800&amp;lvl=10&amp;dir=0&amp;sty=r&amp;cid=732976E630FC85AB!113&amp;form=LMLTCC](https://www.bing.com/maps/?v=2&amp;cp=47.620098~-122.140800&amp;lvl=10&amp;dir=0&amp;sty=r&amp;cid=732976E630FC85AB!113&amp;form=LMLTCC)
+For Seattle(WA) interns who are going to Microsoft, they can also look for places that are close to &quot;connector&quot; stops, which is a free shuttle service provided by MS. Here's a link to a map w/ the stops:[https://www.bing.com/maps/?v=2&amp;cp=47.620098~-122.140800&amp;lvl=10&amp;dir=0&amp;sty=r&amp;cid=732976E630FC85AB!113&amp;form=LMLTCC](https://www.bing.com/maps/?v=2&amp;cp=47.620098~-122.140800&amp;lvl=10&amp;dir=0&amp;sty=r&amp;cid=732976E630FC85AB!113&amp;form=LMLTCC)

-- Degree fast-track
+### 🎓 Degree fast-track

-  - If your start date is close to your graduating date, you might need to ask the Registrar's Office to fast-track your degree so that you can use it for your TN visa
-  - Otherwise you have to wait until convocation when you receive your diploma
+If your start date is close to your graduating date, you might need to ask the Registrar's Office to fast-track your degree so that you can use it for your TN visa.
+Otherwise you have to wait until convocation when you receive your diploma.

+You should aim to get the TN paperwork/petition process started two months before your employment start date.
+Use that time to travel!
+You could technically obtain a TN visa at the border without prior paperwork, but there's been a history of issues from Waterloo grads trying it, so it is preferable to avoid that route unless you have to.

-- Repaying Student Loans
+### 💸 Repaying Student Loans
   - OSAP
     - While you won't have to make a repayment until 6 months after the end of your last academic term (likely April 30 + 6 mo, so October 31), interest will accrue on the Canadian portion immediately after the end of your term and the Ontario portion once repayments should begin (starting 2019, interest will also accrue on the Ontario portion once the grace period starts)
     - The Ontario rate is prime (BoC) + 1%, Canada is prime + 2.5%, standard repayment is over 9.5 years
     - Student Loan Interest payments can be claimed on your Canadian tax return as part of your non-refundable tax credits **while you're a Canadian resident**.
-    -

 ## 🇺🇸 After arriving in the US

-- Driving License
+### 🚗 Driving License or State ID
   - Generally you need to get a resident state license ASAP (_Don't get pulled over… at least say you're a tourist_)
   - Washington State
     - If you're not a US Citizen you can drive with your foreign license for up to a year.